Sunlight8169/language-detection-app/README.md

 ## Language Detection App 📝🌐

 ### Description:
-This is a learning project for language detection.
+This is a learning project (Simple Project for Practice) for language detection.
 The app can detect the language of any text input by the user and show which language it belongs to.

 ### Features: